NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 ![](https://nunosempere.github.io/rat/EA-predictions/histogram.jpeg)
 ![](https://nunosempere.github.io/rat/EA-predictions/Brier-scores.jpeg)

 The average accuracy is 55.12%, that is, the average participant got 13.22 out of 24 questions right.
 If it had been reached, a target credence of 80% would imply an average of 19.2 correct answers.
 In other words, in this limited domain, when these people say 80%, the thing happens 55% of the time.
 If they bet, they'd be replacing ~1:1 bets with 1:4 bets.

+## Further analysis

+Questions for further analysis:
+1. Should the two savants who got very near 80% be proud, or should we expect them to exist merely by chance?
+2. Are the results an artifact of a small number of questions which were really hard (f.ex. the % of LessWrongers in EA)?

+I expect to answer those questions in the near future.